microsoft/Azure-Edge-Solutions-Lab/Edgezone-QSR Demo/Business Logic App/README.md

 }
 ```

-The busines logic client will process the six use cases and return the following reponses:
+The business logic client will process the six use cases and return the following responses:
 | Use Case | BL Result |
 | --------------- | --- |
 | 1.
 A new Customers' order is created in POS system and is in need of being fulfilled | No result returned |